 A southerner, born in Abyan province in 1945, Mr Hadi rose through the ranks of the army of South Yemen and that of unified Yemen after 1990.
 He become defence minister and then vice-president in 1994, leading the military campaign against southern secessionists in the brief civil war.

-With President Saleh sidelined by the 2011 popular uprising against his 33-year authoritarian rule, the low-key Mr Hadi emerged as a figure trusted enough by the pro-Saleh military and tribal factions, pro-democracy protesters, southerners and Yemen's powerful Saudi neighbour to manage the transition to free elections in 2014.
+With President Saleh sidelined by the 2011 popular uprising against his 33-year authoritarian rule, the low-key Mr Hadi emerged as a figure trusted enough by the pro-Saleh military and tribal factions, pro-democracy protesters, southerners and Yemen's powerful Saudi neighbour to manage the transition to free elections.

-He has a monumental task in trying to hold these bitterly-divided groups together against a background of economic stagnation, al-Qaeda violence and deepening poverty.
-The dangers of southern separatism and Houthi Shia insurrection in the north are also never far away.
+Mr Hadi has faced a monumental task in trying to hold Yemen's opposing factions together against a background of economic stagnation, al-Qaeda violence and deepening poverty.